 Produces, markets, and distributes beverages of the brands owned by The Coca-Cola Company in the northern region of Argentina, the entire territory of Ecuador and Peru.

 - a.
-Additionally, Arca Continental Ecuador leads the high value-added dairy segment in that by Arca Continental and The Coca-Cola Company. - in the sweet and savory snacks business Ecuatorianas S.A.
-(INALECSA), a snacks and
+Additionally, Arca Continental Ecuador leads the high value-added dairy segment in that Company. - in the sweet and savory snacks business Ecuatorianas S.A.
+(INALECSA), a snacks and tonicom